davidmorford/NavigatorKit/Readme.md

 5. Start making your new applcation with ease.

-## Examples Applications
+## Examples

- 1. NavigatorCatalog - Universal application illustrating how to URL based navigation to design and implementation an application and illustration most features of NavigatorKit.
+ 1. NavigatorCatalog - Universal application showing how to use URL based navigation in the to architect iOS applications and illustrate features of NavigatorKit.

- 2. Helsman - iPad based example showing off NKSplitViewNavigator use of MGSplitViewController.
+ 2. NavigatorKit Universal Application Project Template

 ## History

-### September 19, 2010
+### September 2010
+- Update Readme, Todo and Licenses.
 - Public release.
+- Reformat source from 'Dave Normal' (4 space indentation inside @interface and @implemetation for visual structuring) to 'Everyone Normal'.
 - New example applicatgion and feature catalog application.
 - New Xcode project templates and incorporated into latest BuildKit layout.